Medical Transcription Degree Information

 Many transcription programs try to arrange an internship or externship where students can gain practical, hands-on transcription practice.
 If students show proficiency and good keyboarding skills, affiliated companies may take them on an externship basis for real life transcription training.

-Medical transcription jobs are growing at a slower than average rate, according to the U.S. Bureau of Labor Statistics (BLS).
+Medical transcription jobs are declining at a rate of 3 percent, according to the U.S. Bureau of Labor Statistics (BLS).
 However, with the medical industry being the fastest growing industry in the country due to an aging population, medical transcriptionists can expect steady employment once they’re hired.
 Medical transcriptionists work in hospitals, doctor’s offices, pharmaceutical companies, nursing homes, surgical centers, rehabilitation programs, physical therapy practices, chiropractor’s offices, transcription service agencies and dental offices.
 Even with competition from outsourcing and speech recognition software, the medical transcription field remains strong.
 Experienced medical transcriptionists can advance to home-based work, supervisory positions, consulting or teaching and expect higher pay.
 Or they can switch to a related career and move into medical coding or medical records and health information technician positions.

-The BLS reports that medical transcriptionists earn approximately $15.82 per hour or $32,900 a year on average.
+The BLS reports that medical transcriptionists earn approximately $16.77 per hour or $34,890 a year on average.
 With experience, medical transcriptionist salaries can range up to $40,000.
 Very experienced transcriptionists who can easily outproduce others can earn $50,000 full time.
 Medical transcriptionists who work as self-employed contractors can make the most money, but this choice requires dedication and concentration.
-Some at-home contract transcribers can make $65,000 and up, although these transcribers usually do not have small children at home.
+Those who work from home often have the ability to be productive outside of usual business hours, which means that they can earn more if their schedules allow it.

 Medical Transcriptionist FAQ